-In Table 4, we provide a recommended preliminary list of attribution scores as they related to specific utility actions.
+In Table 4, we provide recommended attribution weights relative to specific utility actions.
 This list provides utilities with an understanding of the relative weight and impact of how a particular action may result in attribution.
-The estimated attribution score is multiplied by the net savings to attribute the code advancement savings derived in earlier evaluation steps.
-This is ultimately the savings values that are estimated to be allocated to utilities and will be confirmed at the next code update cycle.
+The estimated attribution score for each utility is multiplied by the MTI Savings to determine the MTI Savings attributed to each utility.
+The recommended weighting was derived from the weightings used in California, but modified to fit Illinois policy as outlined in CEJA.
+The weights were refined by comments from SAG meetings.
+At the end of a three-year code update cycle the evaluator should make recommendations on future attribution weights based on which factors have proved to be most effective in advancing the adoption of stretch code.

 Table 4: Examples of utility participation and categories of influence for stretch code advancement